 Our Core Beliefs

-The goal of Project HEAL is to break that cycle of violence by taking advantage of life-affirming moments at the patient bedside.
-By doing so, the Project HEAL team can help, empower and lead patients in changing the circumstances that may have contributed to the violence they experienced.
+The goal of Project HEAL is to break the cycle of violence by connecting with individuals after a violent experience, when they might be most willing to make a change.
+By doing so, the Project HEAL team can focus on the immediate need of individuals and help change the circumstances that may have caused the violence they experienced.

 Who We Are

 The Project HEAL team is passionate about getting to the root of community problems and seeing where the need is greatest.
 Our diverse team includes counselors, nurses, and case managers who are committed to helping those affected by violence.

 When an individual is seen in the emergency room after a violent injury, a Project HEAL Violence Intervention Specialist will meet them bedside to provide support and crisis intervention.

 Upon hospital discharge, the Project HEAL team will work together to provide support and wraparound services including:

 - Healthcare coordination

 - Job training and placement

 - Legal aid referrals